HHACarvalho/subtitle-prompter/README.md

 # Subtitle Prompter

-A simple program that extracts the lines of dialogue from a file as prepares a prompt to translate them.
+A simple program to aid in the translation of a subtitle file.

 ### Linux-only Setup